machin3boy/Vessel/README.md

 https://vessel.finance/

+### Collaborators and Contributors

-This is a collaborative project amidst the individuals mentioned in the docs.
+This is a collaborative project between the individuals mentioned in the docs

 ### Repo Structure